 We seek to give young children a foundation for success through the powerful effects of reading and sharing a story with a loved one.
-We do this by incorporating books into children's routine pediatric care visits and encouraging families to read together.
+We partner with doctors and nurses to bring the brain-building power of books to families across the state.

 Why it’s important